How to sell scrap dental gold. / What’s it worth? –

 1) How much gold is in a dental crown?

-A scrap dental crown's value is simply based on how much precious metal it contains, which is a function of both its size (weight actually) and the type of alloy that's been used to make it.
+A scrap crown’s value is simply based on how much precious metal it contains, which is a function of both its size (weight actually) and the type of alloy that’s been used to make it.

-While the weight factor is straight forward enough, the type of alloy used adds a lot of variability to this equation.
+Determining the weight of your restoration is straightforward enough.
+But the type of alloy used to make it adds a lot of variability to this equation.